vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-1_Creating-Hammers.md

     *  It is "Singly Occurring", which means that a genome contains exactly one gene that implements this function.

-    * It serves a "Universal Role", that is, it can be expected to occur within every genome.
+    * It implements a "Universal Role", that is, it can be expected to occur within every genome.

 The SOURs are often part of the "Central Machinery" of a cell.
 Ask Grimoire to tell you what is meant by "Central Machinery of a Cell", with particular emphasis on Bacteria and Archaea.